qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ### Importance of RBPs

 RBPs are integral to cellular functioning and gene expression regulation.
 Their study helps in understanding RNA roles and regulatory mechanisms in biology and disease.
 Alterations in RBP interactions with RNA can lead to various diseases, making them a significant focus in biomedical research.

+## RT-qPCR Analysis Example for Tissue Samples

+When conducting RT-qPCR analysis on tissue samples for relative expression comparison between treated and control groups, a stable reference gene, such as GAPDH or ACTB, is typically sufficient.
+The reference gene serves to normalize the data, compensating for technical variations and differences in RNA amounts across samples.

+Here is a specific example:

+Suppose we have tissue samples from both treated and control groups and wish to measure the relative expression levels of a particular gene, Gene A. Each group has three replicates.

+**Treated Group (Treated) Ct Values**:

+- Gene A: 24.0, 23.8, 24.2
+- Reference GAPDH: 18.0, 18.1, 18.1

+**Control Group (Control) Ct Values**:

+- Gene A: 26.0, 26.2, 26.1
+- Reference GAPDH: 18.0, 18.2, 18.0

+### Calculation Steps:

+1. **Calculate the ΔCt for each sample** (Gene A Ct value - GAPDH Ct value):

+   **Treated Group**:

+   - ΔCt = 24.0 - 18.0 = 6.0
+   - ΔCt = 23.8 - 18.1 = 5.7
+   - ΔCt = 24.2 - 18.1 = 6.1

+   **Control Group**:

+   - ΔCt = 26.0 - 18.0 = 8.0
+   - ΔCt = 26.2 - 18.2 = 8.0
+   - ΔCt = 26.1 - 18.0 = 8.1

+2. **Calculate the average ΔCt value** for each group:

+   **Treated Group** average ΔCt: (6.0 + 5.7 + 6.1) / 3 = 5.93

+   **Control Group** average ΔCt: (8.0 + 8.0 + 8.1) / 3 = 8.03

+3. **Calculate ΔΔCt** (average ΔCt of the Control group - average ΔCt of the Treated group):

+   ΔΔCt = 8.03 - 5.93 = 2.1

+4. **Calculate the relative expression level** (using the negative exponent of 2^(-ΔΔCt)):

+   Relative expression level = 2^(-ΔΔCt) = 2^(-2.1) ≈ 0.25

+This means that Gene A's expression level in the treated group is approximately 25% of that in the control group, indicating a significant decrease in Gene A expression due to the treatment.

+The calculations assume that the reference gene GAPDH is consistently expressed across all samples, which should be validated in the experiment.
+This example demonstrates how to use RT-qPCR data and a reference gene to assess relative changes in gene expression.

 ## SAM (file format)
 <div align=center>